amit1235813/Ancient-Astrology/readme.txt

 2. Created a login service which integrates with the backend login API
 3. This code needs to be cleaned further

+Successfully deployed to Heroku using local build.
+Later deploy with cloud build.

 ...

 Astrology Website